The Daytona Wind 2: Episode

 On the runway, the category is "Puffa Please".
 In addition to RuPaul and Michelle Visage, Carson Kressley is a judge and Harvey Guillén is a guest judge.
 Anetra, Malaysia Babydoll Foxx, Marcia Marcia Marcia, and Mistress Isabelle Brooks receive positive critiques, with Mistress Isabelle Brooks winning the challenge.
 Aura Mayari, Jax and Spice receive negative critiques, with Spice being declared safe.
-Aura Mayari and Jax face off in a lip-sync to "Sweetest Pie" (2022) by Megan Thee Stallion and Dua Lipa.
+Aura Mayari and Jax face off in a lip-sync contest to "Sweetest Pie" (2022) by Megan Thee Stallion and Dua Lipa.
 Aura Mayari is eliminated from the competition.